profoundinventions/php-houdini/adding-new-methods-and-properties.rst

 Configuring the Name and Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also how the name or the type are determined.
+You can also configure how the name or the type are determined.

 Configuring the Name
 ####################

-You can configure the name to come using a few different methods:
+You can configure the name using a few different methods:

    ``useTheSameName()``
        This will use the same name as the source for a method or property.